Avivissachar73/AvivJs-Notes/README.md

 Including advanced features such as routes. store, uniqe template language, reactive state and more..

-All games where written by me, and the charts in the dashboard page are also written in Charts library of my own.
+All games were written by me, and the charts in the dashboard page are also written in Charts library of my own.